areeb70/Bloom-v2.00/README.md

 Brand new beautiful user interface and layout with a choice for the user to select a colors from a variety of options.

-30+ Languages languages for user to select from, for the text interface of the app.
+30+ Languages for user to select from, for the text interface of the app.

 Subtle but elegant animations in many places.